FlorianLeChat/Portfolio/README.md

 * JavaScript (*Vanilla*)
 * Maria DB **10.5**

+**Don't expect to be able to host the site, as the database is not included with the repository since it contains personal data.**

-For the sake of simplicity, the entire code is commented in my native language (French) but it will probably be translated in the near future.
+Also, for the simplicity, the whole code is commented in my native language (French) but it will probably be translated in the near future.

 ![image](https://user-images.githubusercontent.com/26360935/149189055-8a89d23c-c8cb-47d7-aee7-815e47344dd3.png)